-Many benefits arise from the practices such as improved focus and concentration, increased energy and vitality and greater connection with positive internal states such as joy, tranquillity and compassion.
+Many benefits arise from the practices such as improved focus and concentration, increased energy and vitality, physical and emotional healing, and greater connection with positive internal states such as joy, tranquillity and compassion.
 We realise that we are Awareness itself, far more than the ever-changing and insubstantial flow of our everyday thoughts and emotions.
 The practices teach us how to enjoy our lives, and participate in the world, yet without being overly affected by its stresses and demands, or becoming overly attached to its pleasures.

 The course will consist of eight weekly evening classes and will be guided by Zeenat Cameron, director of Insight for Wellbeing.
 It will be practically focused, with guided meditation and time for sharing and discussion in the group.
 We will work specifically with several of the methods given in key Tantric and yoga texts, including the Vijnana Bhairava Tantra and the Yoga sutras.

-The classes are open to all levels of meditation practitioner from beginners to those who already practice some form of meditation, such as mindfulness.
-The class is also relevant for yoga practitioners who wish to understand the roots of yoga as a path of inner transformation, and to experience the spiritual and meditation practices of this rich tradition.
+The classes are open to practitioners with some experience in any form of meditation, such as western mindfulness approaches, vipassana, to meditations from the yoga tradition.
+The class is also relevant for those practising postural yoga, who wish to understand the roots of yoga as a path of inner transformation, and to experience the spiritual and meditation practices of this rich tradition.